dcernst/dcernst.github.io/teaching/mat411f19/materials.md

   <footer><a href="http://en.wikipedia.org/wiki/Paul_Halmos">Paul Halmos</a></footer>
 </blockquote>

 The notes will be released incrementally.
 Each link below is to a PDF file.
-If you've found an error and have suggestions for improvements, please let me know.
+If you've found an error or have suggestions for improvements, please let me know.

 <div class="alert alert-info" role="alert" style="margin: 10px 0 10px 0">
 <i class="fa fa-exclamation-triangle"></i>&nbsp; These notes are currently under construction and subject to change.